Skip to main content

 LITELLM_OTEL_INTEGRATION_ENABLE_METRICS=true

 Metrics ship through the exporter you already configured for traces.
-OTEL_EXPORTER (console, otlp_http, otlp_grpc), OTEL_ENDPOINT, and OTEL_HEADERS decide where the metric stream goes exactly as they do for spans, so the collector that receives your traces receives the metrics too
+OTEL_EXPORTER (console, otlp_http, otlp_grpc), OTEL_ENDPOINT, and OTEL_HEADERS decide where the metric stream goes exactly as they do for spans, so the collector that receives your traces receives the metrics too.

 What's recorded